GoogleContainerTools/distroless/README.md

 ### Base Operating System

-Distroless images are based on Debian 10 (buster).
-Originally these images were based on Debian 9 (stretch), but those images (anything tagged with `*-debian9`) are deprecated and no longer supported.
-Images are explicitly tagged with `-debian10` suffixes.
-Specifying an image without the distribution will currently select `-debian10` images, but that can change in the future to a newer version of Debian.
-It can be useful to reference the appropriate distribution explicitly, to prevent a breakage when the next Debian version is released.
+Distroless images are based on Debian 11 (bullseye).
+Images are explicitly tagged with Debian version suffixes (e.g. `-debian10` or `-debian11`).
+Specifying an image without the distribution will currently select `-debian11` images, but that will change in the future to a newer version of Debian.
+It can be useful to reference the distribution explicitly, to prevent breaking builds when the next Debian version is released.

-### CVE and Patching
+### Operating System Updates for Security Fixes and CVEs

-Distroless tracks Debian 10.
-A commit is needed in this repository to update the snapshot version when security fixes are release.
-Check https://www.debian.org/security/ for any patches to address security issues and update.
-Check issues and PRs for the patch and update your builds.
+Distroless tracks the upstream Debian releases, using [Github actions to automatically generate a pull request when there are updates](https://github.com/GoogleContainerTools/distroless/blob/main/.github/workflows/update-deb-package-snapshots.yml).

 ### Debug Images